swcarpentry/DEPRECATED-boot-camps/version-control/Local.md

-## Working with a local repository
+## Tracking our changes with a local repository

 Version control is centred round the notion of a *repository* which holds our directories and files.
 We'll start by looking at a local repository which lives in a directory in your local file system.